arista-eosplus/puppet-netdev/README.md

 ### Beginning with netdev_stdlib_eos

  1. Install the module on the Puppet master.
+ 2. Install the rbeapi gem on the switch [See Ruby Client for eAPI] (rbeap)
- 2. Run the puppet agent on the switch to synchronize the types and providers.
+ 3. Run the puppet agent on the switch to synchronize the types and providers.
- 3. Verify the providers by running `puppet resource network_interface` using the bash command on the EOS device.
+ 4. Verify the providers by running `puppet resource network_interface` using the bash command on the EOS device.

 ```